When in the realm of too-sentient things

 is keep with the flow of truth

-Truth is not a soft teacher.
+Truth isn’t soft.
 She never shields.

 She shows you blood as well as green fields.